vippsas/vipps-report-api/report-api-faq.md

 ## Can a merchant find the Ledger ID for an MSN on portal.vipps.no?

-This is not possibly currently.

-For now, the only way to get the Ledger ID is to call [`GET:settlement/v1/ledgers`][get-ledgers-endpoint].
+No. For now, the only way to get the Ledger ID is to call [`GET:settlement/v1/ledgers`][get-ledgers-endpoint].

-The Ledger ID does not in general change, so you may store it in configuration in the same way that you store the MSN.
+The Ledger ID does not (in general) change, so you may store it in configuration in the same way that you store the MSN.
 We may add display of the Ledger ID on [portal.vipps.no](https://portal.vipps.no)